Part 4: Connect a Linux device

 Opmerking

-If TrustEdge is already running as a service, this command will not take effect and will display a warning indicating that the service needs to be stopped.
-To proceed, stop the TrustEdge service, run the command to initialize it, and then restart the service.
+If TrustEdge agent is already running as a service, this command will display a warning indicating that the service needs to be stopped.
+To proceed, stop the TrustEdge agent service, and then run the above command.

 Let op